sanmyyung/Traffic-Violations-Data-Analysis/README.md

-# Traffic Violations Data Analysis
+# Traffic Violations Data Analysis using Python

 In this project, I analyzed a traffic stop dataset to explore patterns related to gender, age, violation types, and other variables.
 Using Python and Pandas, I investigated key questions around who gets stopped, searched, and how long stops last.
 This analysis provides insights into how different demographics experience traffic stops.